skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   Backups of save files for tape migration activity:

 For tape migration the customer needs to identify libraries/directories whose backups they want to migrate to cloud.
-This method is not applicable for copying full tapes to cloud, we can only migrate backups of selected libraries/directories to cloud.
+This method is not applicable for copying full tapes to the cloud as we can only migrate backups of selected libraries/directories to the cloud.

 Below are the high-level steps:

 1. Identify the tapes and data to be migrated to cloud

-2. Restore the data on the on-prem server in library identifying the backups details (date and content).
+2. Restore the data on the on-prem server in library identifying the backups details (date and content)

-3. Save the libraries in .ISO file named according to the content.
+3. Save the libraries in .ISO file named according to the content

 Example: ***021120Daily.ISO***